 The batter should have approximately the consistency of a chocolate frosting.
 This definitely isn’t a thin batter!

 At this point you’ll want to heat up your pizzelle iron and grease it, if needed.
-I’ve had this Cuisinart Pizzelle Press (affiliate link) for years and love it.
+I’ve had a Cuisinart press for years and love it.
 The grates are non-stick, but I will brush a little oil on them at the beginning of each pizzelle batch and maybe once halfway through just to make sure there won’t be any sticking issues.

 I’ve only used this type of pizzelle press so I can’t speak to how a cast iron or aluminum version operates.
 If in whatever version you’re using the dark chocolate pizzelle begins to stick, brush a neutral oil like vegetable or canola oil on to help them release cleanly.